 Exception case The service returns Modify several properties where one or more properties can never be updated.
-For example, when a property is read- only, unknown, or unsupported.
+For example, when a property is read-only, unknown, or unsupported.
 The HTTP 200 status code.
 A resource representation with a message annotation that lists the non-updatable properties.
 The service may update other properties in the resource.
 Modify a single property that can never be updated.
-For example, a property that is read- only, unknown, or unsupported.
+For example, a property that is read-only, unknown, or unsupported.
 The HTTP 400 status code.
 A resource representation with a message annotation that shows the non-updatable property.

-Modify a resource or all properties that can never be updated. • The HTTP 405 status code.
-A client PATCH request against a Resource Collection. • The HTTP 405 status code.
-A client only provides OData annotations. • The HTTP 400 status code with the NoOperation message or one of the modification success responses.
+Exception case The service returns Modify a resource or all properties that can never be updated.
+The HTTP 405 status code.
+A client PATCH request against a Resource Collection.
+The HTTP 405 status code.
+A client only provides OData annotations. • The HTTP 400 status code with the NoOperation message from the Base Message Registry or one of the modification success responses .